-19. (1).
-If it is manifest and clear that there has been fraud by the beneficiary, then the ISSUER, acting in good faith, has a right, as against the beneficiary, to withhold honour of the UNDERTAKING.
+- 19. (1) Notwithstanding any other provision of this Part, when: - (a) it is manifest and clear that: - (i) any document included in the presentation is not genuine or has been falsified; or - (ii) honour of the presentation would facilitate a material fraud by the beneficiary on the issuer or applicant; or - (b) there is a high probability that honour will result in criminal liability by the issuer the issuer, acting in good faith, has a right, as against the beneficiary, transferee or assignee of proceeds, to withhold honour of the undertaking.

-(2) Fraud is deemed to have occurred if it is manifest and clear that:

-- (a) any document is not genuine or has been falsified; - (b) honour is not due on the basis asserted in the demand and the supporting documents; or - (c) judging by the type and purpose of the UNDERTAKING, the demand has no conceivable basis.

-(3) For the purposes of subsection (2)(c), the following are types of situations in which a demand has no conceivable basis:

-(a) the contingency or risk against which the UNDERTAKING was designed to secure the beneficiary has undoubtedly not materialized;
+- (2) Without restricting the circumstances covered by subsection (1)(a)(ii), material fraud is deemed to have occurred if it is manifest and clear that either honour is not due on the basis asserted in the presentation, or judging by the type and purpose of the undertaking, the presentation has no conceivable basis. - (3) For the purposes of subsection (2), the following are types of situations in which a presentation has no conceivable basis: - (a) the contingency or risk against which the undertaking was designed to secure the beneficiary has undoubtedly not materialized;

-(b) the underlying obligation of the applicant has been declared invalid by a court or arbitral tribunal, unless the UNDERTAKING indicates that such contingency falls within the risk to be covered by the UNDERTAKING;

-(c) the underlying obligation has undoubtedly been fulfilled to the satisfaction of the beneficiary;

-(d) fulfilment of the underlying obligation has clearly been prevented by wilful misconduct of the beneficiary;

-(e) in the case of a demand under a counter-guarantee, the beneficiary of the counter-guarantee has honoured in bad faith as an ISSUER of the UNDERTAKING to which the counter-guarantee relates.

-(4) For the purposes of subsections (1) and (2),
+- (b) the underlying obligation of the applicant has been declared invalid by a court or arbitral tribunal, unless the undertaking indicates that such contingency falls within the risk to be covered by the undertaking; - (b.1) for the purposes of subsection 19(3)(b), "declared invalid" means: - (i) declared to be void, - (ii) declared to be invalid by reason of fraud, or - (iii) declared to be invalid by reason that payment will result in criminal liability by the issuer; - (c) the underlying obligation has undoubtedly been fulfilled to the satisfaction of the beneficiary; - (d) fulfilment of the underlying obligation has clearly been prevented by wilful misconduct of the beneficiary; - (e) in the case of a presentation under a counter-guarantee, the beneficiary of the counter-guarantee has honoured in bad faith as an issuer of the undertaking to which the counter-guarantee relates. - (4) In the circumstances set out in subsection (1)(a) and (b), the applicant is entitled to provisional court measures in accordance with section 20.

-(a) the fraud of a third party of which the beneficiary is innocent shall not constitute fraud; and

-(b) the fraud of a beneficiary cannot be raised against the holder in due course of a draft on an UNDERTAKING.

-(5) In the circumstances set out in subsection (1), the applicant is entitled to provisional court measures in accordance with section 20.